 The salute is taken by the Lord Lieutenant of Warwickshire, The Mayor of Nuneaton and Bedworth, the MP for Bedworth, the MP for Nuneaton and high ranking officers.

-Most years the moving service is punctuated by the roar of Wright Cyclone R-1820 engines as a DC-3 Dakota makes a low level run over the War Memorial and a million poppy petals fill the November sky, the haunting notes of the "Last Post", the tears and the quiet pride of men and women gathered to remember.
+In previous years this moving service has been punctuated by the roar of Wright Cyclone R-1820 engines as a DC-3 Dakota has made a low level run over the War Memorial.
+Sadly the Dakota has moved from its base at Bagington and is no longer available.
+However, this year the committee secured the services of a Beechcraft Model 18 twin engine aircraft (built in 1939 and saw service in WW2) and crew who did a dead on run over the parade and once again poppy petals filled the November sky.
+Along with the haunting notes of the "Last Post", the tears and the quiet pride of men and women gathered there, it was a service to remember.